Ciampitti-Lab/TempDataLogger_API/README.md

 `docker images`

-Lastly, to run the following to run the container:
+Lastly, run the following to run the container:

 `docker run -d -p 80:5000 soiltemp:1.0`